shashipal95/shashipal95/README.md

 # 💫 About Me:
-Software Engineer experience in building and deploying ML application on cloud.
+Full-Stack Al Engineer experience in building and deploying GenAI-ML application on cloud.
 Proficient in business Intelligence tools, enabling data-driven decision-making for business growth.
-As a passionate data professional, I continuously stay updated with the latest trends in machine learning and generative AI to deliver cutting-edge analytics solutions.
+As a passionate data professional, I continuously stay updated with the latest trends in machine learning and generative Al to deliver cutting-edge analytics solutions.

 ## 🌐 Socials: